 While most women won’t have to deal with the breast infection mastitis, if it happens to you it can be unsettling.
 In fact, you might not have even heard of it before until you started breastfeeding.

-We spoke with Shelbie Radom, RN, a lactation consultant at Banner Health in Colorado, to help give us a rundown of what mastitis is, the symptoms you should look out for, how to treat it, and some preventive measure you can take to avoid it.
+We spoke with Shelbie Radom, RN, a lactation consultant at Banner Health in Colorado, to help give us a rundown of what mastitis is, the symptoms you should look out for, how to treat it, and some preventive measures you can take to avoid it.

 What is mastitis?